leftlogic/fullfrontal2012/phase3/BROWSER-TODO.md

 - JS Error: 'pageYOffset' is undefined
 - Overlay on speakers shows by default (without hover) and background is solid black so pictures don't show through
-- workshop pullout appears at top of page not at the current page position
 - semi-transparent overlay does not appear behind pullout
 - bios not accessible - hover only

+# Done

+- workshop pullout appears at top of page not at the current page position